RichardKessler/Code-Quiz/README.md

 ```
 As a player I want to take a timed quiz the will record my score so I can compare with myslef.
+I want to understand the basic fundamentals of JavaScript.
 ```

 ## Getting Started